By Mike Markowitz for Coinweek …..

 The conical shape is often seen in meteorites that have survived the fiery passage through the atmosphere.

 Following the assassination of Elagabalus in 222 CE, the stone was deported back to Emesa, but it makes a brief reappearance in 253 on the rare coinage of Uranius Antoninus, an obscure usurper known only from his coins.
 He may have been another temple priest.
-The stone was probably destroyed in the 4th century CE, when surviving pagan temples were converted into churches.
+The stone was probably destroyed in the fourth century CE, when surviving pagan temples were converted into churches.
 A mosque now occupies the site.

 The Great Comet of 1106